 Spending time away from the office with colleagues and not focusing on work can go a long way to improving engagement and communication within your business.

-Given the recent pandemic forcing many to work from home, and some even starting new careers virtually, there is a high chance that some of your employees may have never physically met many of the new recruits over the last couple of years.
+With hybrid and remote working, it’s likely that some of your employees may have never physically met other team members in person.
 And it’s always nice to put a (real) face to a name that you email daily.

 Allowing staff to become more than just colleagues, gatherings like this build the development of personal connections between employees and supports their ability to collaborate in doing so.
 This makes work interactions much more friendly and conversational, allowing for a more fluid form of communication.